-(2) Building Height, Form, and Mass
+3. Building Height, Form, and Mass

 - (a) Shade.
 Awnings and overhangs shall be used in conjunction with street trees to provide shade for pedestrians. - (b) Solar Access.
 Orient buildings to take advantage of solar access.
 For optimum solar conditions, the longest side of a building should face south (within 20 degrees of due south) and have relatively clear access to the sun. - (c) Human Scale Design.
 Incorporate elements into the design of large structures that provide a transition to the human scale, particularly at the ground level.
 Such elements shall be provided through, but not limited to, covered walkways, building arcades, and trellises. - (d) Corner Buildings.
 All street-facing façades of a corner building shall be treated equally in regards to building façade relief, material changes, architectural details, and window transparency, placement, and articulation.
-Corner buildings may be angled to meet the corner at the ground floor only. - (e) Design of Site with Multiple Structures.
+Corner buildings may be angled to meet the corner at the ground floor only.

+(e) Design of Site with Multiple Structures.
 Sites with multiple structures shall be linked visually and physically.
 These links can be accomplished through the use of the same or compatible building architecture, materials, colors, signage, landscaping, lighting, and site layout.

-(3) Facades, Windows, and Doors
+4. Facades, Windows, and Doors

 - (a) Building Entrances Oriented Toward the Street.
 Primary building entrances shall be oriented toward the street.
 Building entrances shall be designed as prominent and easily identifiable and shall form a transition between the exterior and interior.
 Adequate lighting shall be provided at building entries for security. - (b) Nonresidential Building Entrances.
 Nonresidential building entrances shall be designed with awnings, canopies, or similar features to protect patrons and employees from the elements.
 Where nonresidential building has a front yard setback of zero (0) feet, storefront doors must be recessed at least thirty-six (36) inches from the building frontage line. - (c) Windows.
 Elements of architecture including window and door placement shall be designed to add variety and interest to the project.
-Nonresidential buildings shall have a minimum of fifty (50%) glass at the ground floor level facing a street, with other exterior wall surfaces at upper stories not exceeding fifty (50%) glass.

-Strike the second sentence.
-Where used at the ground floor, glass shall be nonreflective and transparent.

-- (d) Additional Sunlight.
+Where used at the ground floor, glass shall be nonreflective and transparent.. - (d) Additional Sunlight.
 Additional sunlight shall be brought into large buildings through the use of atriums or skylights. - (e) Primary Architectural Features.
 Primary architectural features must be related to the building's structure, function and/or engineering, and shall not be merely decorative.
 While some elements may be decorative, the intent of this standard is to avoid developments with architectural elements that look applied, rather than incorporated (e.g. false front treatments, partial roof forms).
 For example, building facades that incorporate canopies or walls with mock gables must provide a pitched roof component to provide depth and give an authentic appearance. - (f) Physical Façade Design.
 The physical design of building facades is required to vary at least every 40 linear feet for any building in the Sumpter Road Overlay District.
-This can be achieved through such techniques as: - (i) Division into multiple buildings; - (ii) Break or articulation of the façade; - (iii) Significant change in façade design; - (iv) Placement of window and door openings, or - (v) Position of awnings and canopies. - (g) Mullions.
+This can be achieved through such techniques as: - (i) Division into multiple buildings; - (ii) Break or articulation of the façade; - (iii) Significant change in façade design; - (iv) Placement of window and door openings, or - (v) Position of awnings and canopies.

+- (g) Mullions.
 Mullions "true divided light" windows or sectional windows shall be used where a divided window design is desired; "snap-in" grills or mullions shall not be used. - (h) Window Visibility.
 Windows shall not be blocked from inside a building due to retail display racks, plywood sheets, posters, signs, and similar means, unless window signs are permitted by the Township. - (i) Windows on Masonry Buildings.
 Windows on masonry buildings must be recessed at least four (4) inches from the exterior surface of their corresponding facades.

-(4) Roofs and Upper Story Details
+5. Roofs and Upper Story Details